givemepower8/givemepower8.github.io/_posts/2018-01-01-How-to-Use-Github-Pages.md

 [Using a custom domain with GitHub Pages](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)

-To write the posts, place the new blog posts into the _posts folder.
+Once the basic pages are in place, you can start to write the posts by placing the new blog posts into the _posts folder.
 Jekyll templating engine has strict naming rules.
 The names of the blog posts need to use the following naming convention: `year-month-date-{slug}.md`

 ## Jekyll